Farm & Gardens

 About Our Gardens

 At Camp Stevens our gardens are designed to serve as a space for reflection, inspiration, nourishment, and education.
-We aim to preserve the biodiversity of life, supply fresh organic food to our kitchen, and provide an outdoor classroom for children and adults.
+We aim to preserve the biodiversity of life, create opportunities to experience the joys of connecting with our food, and provide an outdoor classroom for children and adults.
 Camp Stevens’ garden began as a small herb garden behind our Dining Hall and has since encompassed three acres.

 Take a look around our gardens and you might find: